CBD Assignment

 Practical Information

-• Due Date: Sunday 26 November 2023, before 23:59.
+• Due Date: Tuesday 12 November 2024, before 23:59.

 Note that as of the 2017-2018 Academic Year, each International student should team up with "local" (i.e., whose Bachelor degree was obtained at the University of Antwerp).

-• Contact / TA: Randy Paredis.
+• Contact / TA: Rakshit Mittal.

 Goals

-In this assignment, you will learn how to use Causal-Block Diagrams (CBD) for modeling and simulation.
-You will take a closer look at specific simulation techniques (mainly numerical analysis, accuracy and stability) in order to get a better understanding about how tools like OpenModelica and MatLab Simulink work behind the scenes.
+• in order to get a better understanding about how tools like OpenModelica and MatLab Simulink work behind the scenes.

-• If you use a function or a class in a way that disregards the "warning", "danger", "attention"... labels, you will not receive any points on that task, even if it produces the correct results.
+Please read the documentation of everything you use!
+If the documentation explicitly states you cannot do something, don't!
+If you use a function or a class in a way that disregards the "warning", "danger", "attention"... labels, you will not receive any points on that task, even if it produces the correct results.

 Once the simulator is installed, it works with any IDE, including Jupyter Notebooks.
-For creating plots, Bokeh, MatPlotLib and SeaBorn are supported.

 DrawioConvert is an additional tool that allows the creation, visualization and code generation of coupled CBDs.
 The tool may still have small bugs, and its use is optional, however incredibly useful.
 It uses DrawIO as a front-end.
 A small tutorial on how to use the tool is provided.
 Please contact the TA if you experience any problems.